28 mins read

 Time and Materials Contracts

-Time and materials contracts resemble cost-plus contracts; however, they contain specific hourly labor rates and material prices.
+Time and materials contracts are similar to cost-plus contracts; however, they contain specific hourly labor rates and material prices.
 This form of contract is frequently used when the nature of the work is relatively small, or the scope of work is not clear.
-The owner pays for the actual labor and materials plus an agreed-upon percentage.
+The owner pays for the actual labor and materials plus an agreed-upon percentage to provide the contractor with a profit.
+Using this basic and straightforward type of contract in construction, the owner or client assumes most of the risk associated with overruns, delays, or changes.

 Pros: